imagekit-samples/native-video-examples-nextjs/README.md

 Update the .env file with the default URL endpoint of your ImageKit account.
 You can find this in your ImageKit dashboard.
 Read more about [URL endpoints for file delivery](https://imagekit.io/docs/integration/connect-external-storage#url-endpoints).

-Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

-You can start editing the page by modifying `app/page.js`.
-The page auto-updates as you edit the file.

 ## Project Features

 This project demonstrates various ways of embedding videos on the web and creating native video experiences.
 You can start by visiting `http://localhost:3000/`